Ala111205/portfolio/README.md

 # portfolio
-create portfolio using HTML &amp; CSS
+Created the portfolio using HTML, CSS and Javascript.